Client Side Scripting

 In this section, we’ll replace this single button with a toolbar.
 Furthermore, the toolbar will only appear when the user starts selecting contacts.
 Finally, it will show how many contacts are selected and let you select all contacts in one go.

 The first thing we will need to add is an x-data attribute, to hold the state that we will use to determine if the toolbar is visible or not.
-We will need to place this on a parent element of both the toolbar that we are going to add, as well as the checkboxes, which will be updating the state when they are checked and unchecked.
+We will need to place this on an ancestor element of both the toolbar that we are going to add, as well as the checkboxes, which will be updating the state when they are checked and unchecked.
 The best option given our current HTML is to place the attribute on the form element that surrounds the contacts table.
 We will declare a property, selected, which will be an array that holds the selected contact ids, based on the checkboxes that are selected.

 Here is what our form tag will look like:

-<form x-data="{ selected: [] }"> (1)
+<form x-data="{ selected: [] }"> <1>

 1. This form wraps around the contacts table.